Musée du Vieux-Toulouse

 Musee du Vieux Toulouse

-A veritable goldmine for lovers of Toulouse, this museum invites you on a journey into the city’s past through a multitude of objects gathered by the Toulousains de Toulouse Association since 1907.
+A veritable goldmine for lovers of Toulouse, this museum invites you to take a journey into the city's past through a host of objects collected by the Association des Toulousains de Toulouse since 1907.